DragonSenses/react-portfolio-2/journey.md

     <div id="portal"></div>
 ```

 The second div doesn't contain any information.
-We will be creating a [Portal](https://reactjs.org/docs/portals.html).
+We will be creating a [Portal](https://reactjs.org/docs/portals.html), ***and mounting it to the div with the `id="portal"`.
+We need to create the modal in a separate `div` outside the root `div` so that we can render the modal on top of the existing content.

 > Portals provide a first-class way to render children into a DOM node that exists outside the DOM hierarchy of the parent component.